When Will Scott Peterson Be Released?

 The COVID-19 pandemic introduced new restrictions, but otherwise Peterson's life at San Quentin has been similar for the past 16 years.

 He inhabits his own cell.
 He has five hours of daily recreation time.
 He receives visits from friends and family.
 He has access to the law library.
 And he adheres to prison regulations.
-Dana Simas, press secretary for the California Department of Corrections and Rehabilitation (CDCR), tells A&E True Crime, “Scott Peterson has no rules violations while in CDCR custody.”
+Dana Simas, press secretary for the California Department of Corrections and Rehabilitation (CDCR), says, "Scott Peterson has no rules violations while in CDCR custody."

 Once re-sentenced, Peterson could be moved to another California prison.
 "When San Quentin State Prison officials receive the court's re-sentencing documents, CDCR classification officials will review his case factors to determine where he will be housed," says Simas.
 "All housing decisions for all incarcerated people are made on a case-by-case basis based on their classification score and custody level, and taking into account that person's security, medical, psychiatric and program needs."

-Prosecutors are ready to hold Peterson’s sentencing hearing.
+Prosecutors are ready to hold Peterson's sentencing hearing.
 However, his lawyers need to coordinate with their client, and are wary of losing access to him at San Quentin.
-One of his attorneys, Cliff Gardner, tells A&E True Crime, “We are spending the time necessary with Mr. Peterson to proceed on the case, the ever-changing COVID restrictions permitting.”
+One of his attorneys, Cliff Gardner, tells A&E, "We are spending the time necessary with Mr. Peterson to proceed on the case, the ever-changing COVID restrictions permitting."

 Another pending legal matter for Peterson is his habeas corpus petition.
 Habeas corpus involves going back to court and litigating claims that did not happen in the record, meaning facts that were not part of the original trial can be introduced.
 Peterson's habeas petition included the claim that one juror, Richelle Nice, lied to get on the jury for his 2004 trial so she could "punish him."